Twist and Pulse: Choreography

 Twist and Pulse have always choreographed their own routines.
 In 2012, their dance company TPDC (Twist and Pulse Dance Company) competed in series 6 of Britain's Got Talent, and made it to the semi-finals.

 In 2015 they choreographed their first full pantomime, Peter Pan, in the Gordon Craig theatre which ran for ten weeks.

 In 2016 they choreographed 'Jack and the Beanstalk' in the Gordon Craig Theatre as well as a production of 'Snow White' at the Lighthouse Theatre in Kettering.

 In 2017 they choreographed a production of 'Snow White' in the Gordon Craig Theatre and 'Aladdin' at the Lighthouse Theatre in Kettering.

 Brand work

 They helped launch Renault's new electric car, the "Renault Twizy", in Covent Garden.

 They appeared in Canon's commercial for the new Legria Mini.

-Twist and Pulse have worked with Red Bull, Red Bull BC One, Kellogg's, Warner Bros., The Brit Awards, Cadbury, EE, Disney, Lego, McDonald's, Mars, DC Comics, Sky One, Specsavers, 20th Century Fox, Lionsgate, Samsung, Sennheiser and Juice Burst.
+Twist and Pulse have worked with Red Bull, Red Bull BC One, Kellogg's, Warner Bros., The Brit Awards, Cadbury, EE, Disney, Lego, McDonald's, Mars, DC Comics, Sky One, Specsavers, 20th Century Fox, Lionsgate, Samsung, Sennheiser, Juice Burst and Muller crumble corner.